 Cadencia

-Cadencia is a collaborative effort that relies on the man’s initiative.
-Leaders must be aware that whether the follower’s body swings to the music depending, in part, on the lead.
-Often, the woman fails to step on the beat because her body is led to swing either too little or too much, too slowly or too fast, disrupting her foot from landing naturally on the beat.
+Cadencia is a collaborative effort, initiated by the man.
+Whether the follower’s body swings in time with the music depends partly on the lead.
+Often, the woman fails to step on the beat because her body is led into swinging too little or too much, too slowly or too quickly, preventing her foot from landing naturally on the beat.
 An experienced man generates just the right amount of swing to ensure the woman’s foot lands exactly on the beat.
-Similarly, a skilled woman times the swing of her body to the music as well.
+Likewise, a skilled woman times the swing of her body to the music as well.
 She does her part to complement the lead.

-While cadencia is used in both social tango and performance tango, it is primarily a social tango technique designed to enhance the sensual pleasure of the dance rather than creating a visual impression.
-Both partners must have matching musicality and balance control to swing together—a skill that does not come naturally and requires adequate training.
-However, once mastered, the sensation of two connected bodies swinging in sync with the music makes the dance infinitely more enjoyable.
+While cadencia is used in both social tango and performance tango, it is primarily a social tango technique, designed to enhance the sensual pleasure of the dance rather than creating a visual impression.
+Both partners must possess matching musicality and balance control to swing together—a skill that requires adequate training.
+Yet once mastered, the sensation of two connected bodies swinging in perfect harmony with the music transforms the dance into something infinitely more pleasurable.
 (See Cadencia and the Flow of Tango.)

 The following video illustrates this technique: